lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

   return n * doFact(n - 1) // Use `doFact` to call itself
 }

-let anotherFact = doFact
+const anotherFact = doFact
 doFact = null // Reassign `doFact` to `null`

 console.log(anotherFact(5)) // -> TypeError: doFact is not a function
 ```

 That happens because the function takes `doFact` from the outer lexical environment.
 There is no local `doFact`, so the
 outer variable is used.
-And at the moment of the call that outer `doFact` is null.
+And at the moment of the call that outer `doFact` is `null`.
 That's why we need named function
 expression.

 > [!Note]